Caudalie

-Caudalie is a French skincare company, specialized in Vinotherapy.
-It is known for its skincare products harnessing extracts from the grape and grapevine and has since become known for its Vinotherapy Spas.
+Caudalie is a French skincare company that is specialized in vinotherapy.
+It is known for its skincare products crafted from the harnessed extracts of grapes and grapevines.
+On the family estate, the discovery of a hot spring 1,500 feet underground inspired the creation of the first Vinotherapy Spa.

 History

 Caudalie takes its name from the unit of measurement, the Caudalie, pronounced ko-da-li, used in oenology, the study of wine.

 In 1993, during the harvest at Château Smith Haut Lafitte, Mathilde Thomas and her husband Bertrand Thomas met Professor Joseph Vercauteren, a polyphenols specialist from the Pharmacy University in Bordeaux and his research team.
-Mr.Vercauteren shared one of his discoveries with them - that PCOs (procyanidolic oligomers) extracted from grape-seeds, are significantly more effective than vitamin E against free radicals.
+Mr. Vercauteren shared one of his discoveries with them - that PCOs (procyanidolic oligomers) extracted from grape-seeds, are more effective than vitamin E against free radicals.

-In 1995, Mathilde and Bertrand Thomas launched Caudalie by developing a range of three products containing stabilized grape-seed polyphenols with unique anti-aging properties.
+In 1995, Mathilde and Bertrand Thomas launched Caudalie by developing three products containing stabilized grape-seed polyphenols with anti-aging properties.

-In 1996, Caudalie signed a research agreement with the Bordeaux Pharmacy Faculty and created a dedicated team of researchers, leading to the development of two further patents, Resveratrol and Viniferine.
+In 1996, Caudalie signed a research agreement with the Bordeaux Pharmacy Faculty and created a team of researchers, leading to the development of two further patents, Resveratrol and Viniferine.

 In September 1999, Mathilde and Bertrand Thomas created their first Vinothérapie Spa in the grounds of Château Smith Haut Lafitte.
-This unique spa concept combines water from a natural hot water spring with extracts from grapes and the grapevine.
+This spa combines water from a natural hot water spring with extracts from grapes and the grapevine.

 Early in 2013, Caudalie opened its first boutique in Brazil.

-In 2015, Caudalie filed a new patent following the scientific breakthrough of combining vine stalk Resveratrol with hyaluronic acid.
+In 2015, Caudalie filed a new patent following the discovery of combining vine stalk Resveratrol with hyaluronic acid.
 This also marked the launch of a new anti-ageing range, Resveratrol[Lift].

 In 2017, Caudalie opened its New York flagship boutique 'La Maison Caudalie' in the Meatpacking District, NYC.

-In 2018, Caudalie opened its Natural Formulation Laboratory as well as a new, eco-designed logistics site in Gidy, near Orleans, France.
+In 2018, Caudalie opened its Natural Formulation Laboratory as well as a new site in Gidy, near Orleans, France.

 In 2018, Caudalie launched Vinopure, a new range designed specifically for oily, blemish-prone skin types.
 The range was awarded a Marie Claire Prix d'excellence de la Beauté in 2019.

-In 2019, Caudalie launched a new generation of eco-friendly suncare products in support of Coral Guardian, a company which plants corals in Indonesia.
+In 2019, Caudalie launched a new line of eco-friendly sun care products in support of Coral Guardian, a company which plants corals in Indonesia.

 Economics

 Caudalie is an independent and family-owned business.
-In 2018, Mathilde Thomas was presented with a French Legion of Honor award by Prime Minister, Edouard Philippe, for her entrepreneurial achievements and commitment to creating products which are both eco-friendly and highly effective.
+In 2018, Mathilde Thomas was presented with a French Legion of Honor award by Prime Minister, Edouard Philippe, for her entrepreneurial achievements and commitment to creating products which are both eco-friendly and effective.

 Laboratory & Research

 Caudalie has its own Natural Formulation Laboratory situated in Gidy, France and works in partnership with Harvard Medical School and anti-ageing guru, Dr David Sinclair, to develop patents to combat skin ageing.

-Caudalie also follows a strict ingredients charter named its “cosm-ethics” charter, which bans the use of phthalates, phenoxyethanol, mineral oils, parabens, Sodium Laureth Sulfate, synthetic colouring agents as well as ingredients of animal origin in its product formulas.
+Caudalie also follows a strict ingredients charter named its “cosm-ethics” charter, which bans the use of phthalates, phenoxyethanol, mineral oils, parabens, Sodium Laureth Sulfate, synthetic coloring agents as well as ingredients of animal origin in its product formulas.